 At some point in their lives, many older citizens lose the ability to maneuver their communities by car–along with the emotional sense of independence and social connection that comes with being able to drive.

-Entirely new types of autonomous vehicles could keep aging adults healthier and safer, re-engage them in their communities, and leverage their decades of knowledge and skills.
+New types of autonomous vehicles could keep aging adults healthier, safer and re-engaged in their communities.

 There’s already been some important coverage of how autonomous cars are likely to restore the mobility of senior drivers, but there’s even more to the story.
 While it’s true that self-driving cars could help aging adults stay mobile, seniors being ferried from one place to another in robot cars that look a lot like the cars we already have is just the start.
 Ultimately, the effects of autonomy on the lives of older drivers will be profoundly more transformative.
 Just consider these three possibilities for the future of aging in the age of autonomy.